pydata/xarray/doc/user-guide/indexing.rst

 and with 'IA' value from the second coordinate `space`.

-You can perform any of the label indexing operations `supported by pandas`__, including indexing with individual, slices and arrays of labels, as well as indexing with boolean arrays.
+You can perform any of the label indexing operations `supported by pandas`__, including indexing with individual, slices and lists/arrays of labels, as well as indexing with boolean arrays.
 Like pandas, label based indexing in xarray is *inclusive* of both the start and stop bounds.